griffithlab/civic-docs/docs/about/faq.rst

 What if a drug is shown to have a negative effect on patients with a variant?
 Or the study was inconclusive?
 ------------------------------------------------------------------------------------------------------------
-The data model, specifically the Evidence Direction field, is used to indicate whether the study supports or refutes (including inconclusive determinations) any interaction between the variant and a clinical action or result.
+The knowledge model, specifically the Evidence Direction field, is used to indicate whether the study supports or refutes (including inconclusive determinations) any interaction between the variant and a clinical action or result.
 The Clinical Significance field indicates the type of effect the variant is determined to have on clinical results within the evidence statement as having a positive, negative or neutral/no impact.
 These descriptions provide human readible interpretations of evidence statements that either support or refute sensitivity or resistance predictions to therapeutics (or other clinical outcomes).
-For more detailed definitions and specific examples, please review the data model :doc:`here <../model>`.
+For more detailed definitions and specific examples, please review the knowledge model :doc:`here <../model>`.

 My evidence statement disagrees with evidence from another source, should I still add it?
 -----------------------------------------------------------------------------------------